CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 Start your app with `yarn start`, then start Cypress with `yarn cypress`.
 Choose the "Creating a Restaurant" test.
 It fails, showing the first bit of functionality we need to implement:

-> CypressError: Timed out retrying: Expected to find element: '[placeholder="Add Restaurant"]', but never found it.
+> CypressError: Timed out retrying after 4000ms: Expected to find element: '[placeholder="Add Restaurant"]', but never found it.

 We need an "Add Restaurant" text input.
 What component should it be in?
 We discussed earlier that `RestaurantScreen` would hold both the restaurant list and new restaurant form.
 The text input should live on the New Restaurant Form, so it's time to create that component.
 Create the file `src/components/NewRestaurantForm.js`, and add the following: